Dynamic pricing: Pricing based on value or elasticity

 Ideally, companies should ask the price for a product that is equal to the value a consumer attaches to a product.
 This is called value-based pricing.
 As this value can differ from person to person, it is difficult to uncover the perfect value and have a differentiated price for every person.
 However, consumers' willingness to pay can be used as a proxy for the perceived value.
-With the price elasticity of products, companies can calculate how many consumers are willing to pay for the product at each price point.
 Products with high elasticities are highly sensitive to changes in price, while products with low elasticities are less sensitive to price changes (ceteris paribus).
 Subsequently, products with low elasticity are typically valued more by consumers if everything else is equal.
+With the price elasticity of products, companies can calculate how many consumers are willing to pay for the product at each price point.
 The dynamic aspect of this pricing method is that elasticities change with respect to the product, category, time, location, and retailers.
 With the price elasticity of products and the margin of the product, retailers can use this method with their pricing strategy to aim for volume, revenue, or profit maximization strategies.